 The foundation is Cognitive Behavioral Therapy (CBT) and Acceptance and Commitment Therapy (ACT) — frameworks that help you understand the relationship between thoughts, emotions, and behaviours, and develop more flexible, values-aligned ways of responding.
 But cognition alone rarely reaches the whole person.
 So I also draw on mindfulness, emotion-focused work, compassion-focused approaches, and somatic techniques — using breath, movement, and body awareness to create change at a felt, embodied level, not just an intellectual one.

-And our work doesn't end when you leave the therapy room.
+Our work doesn't end when you leave the therapy room.
 Between sessions, you'll receive supportive materials and small experiments to try in real life — because the goal isn't just to think the change.
 It's to feel it, and live it.